wetpaintweb/seo-editor/readme.txt

 Save time editing SEO data on multiple pages by using a single editor that pulls in meta title, description, and keyword into a single view.
 This plugin fully integrates with WordPress SEO and All In One SEO Pack plugins by auto-detecting what plugin you’re using.

+= Code =

+View the source on [GitHub](https://github.com/wetpaintweb/seo-editor).
+You can also submit an [issue](https://github.com/wetpaintweb/seo-editor/issues) or pull request for anything new.

+= Support =

+If you need support with this plugin, please [Contact us on our contact form](https://www.wetpaintwebtools.com/contact-us/)

 == Installation ==